youzarsiph/gallery/CONTRIBUTING.md

-# Contributing to `expo-material`
+# Contributing to `gallery`

-We are grateful for your interest in contributing to the `expo-material` project.
+We are grateful for your interest in contributing to the `gallery` project.
 Our community values contributions from individuals with a variety of backgrounds and skill levels.
 We welcome code contributions, documentation improvements, bug reports, and feature requests.
 This guide will help you get started.

 ## Code of Conduct